moturiphil/moturiphil/README.md

 ## Hey there 👋

-I am Philip Matunda, Software Engineer with an interest in design, startups and technology.
+I am Phil, Software Engineer with an interest in design, startups and technology.

 <br /><br />